alexolinux/vagrant-lab/README.md

 ## **Let's run!**

 ### **Makefile**
-A **Makefile** was implemented, making the startUP process simpler.
+A **Makefile** was implemented, making the Vagrant process simpler.

 1) Check Environment: